https://www.somerzby.com.au/

 Choose the Right Bedding Material

 When it comes to controlling odours in your chicken coop, selecting the right bedding material is key.
+Not all bedding types are created equal; some absorb moisture and neutralise odours better than others.

 Pine shavings: Pine shavings are not only absorbent, they also have a natural scent to help mask odours.
 It’s important to ensure that the pine shavings are specifically designed for animal bedding and are free from any harmful chemicals or toxins.
+They should also have dust extracted, to prevent respiratory irritations.

 Hemp bedding: Rising in popularity, hemp bedding offers superior absorbency and minimal dust, ideal for a dry, odour-free coop.
 Its natural antimicrobial properties further aid in odour control.
 However, it does tend to be pricier than traditional options.

-How To Control Chicken Coop Smell With Natural Remedies
+How to Control Chicken Coop Smell with Natural Remedies

 Using natural remedies can be a great way to tackle chicken coop smells without resorting to chemicals, offering a more environmentally friendly approach to keeping things fresh.